Personal Property Appraiser in Newport Beach, CA

 Rules and Regulations - IRS Art Panel and IFAR Art Theft:

-In additional to attending lectures on connoisseurship, many hours have been spent with the Internal Revenue Service Art Panel, in discussing the new laws and tax court cases regarding estates and charitable contributions.
+In addition to attending lectures on connoisseurship, many hours have been spent with the Internal Revenue Service Art Panel, in discussing the new laws and tax court cases regarding estates and charitable contributions.
 Ms. Pierce has also studied Fish Game and Wildlife Laws regarding endangered species, as well as the new Federal and State laws on the sale of ivory, and stolen art with the Los Angeles Police Department, Getty ID and the IFAR theft and loss registry.
 In-depth reporting on celebrity ownership issues have also been addressed as well as the challenges in the market place during the economic recession.

-Ms. Pierce has also been appointed as an Expert Witness in a variety of civil and criminal cases with her testimony instrumental in areas of theft, art and antique furniture fraud, and damage and loss.
+Ms. Pierce has also been appointed as an Expert Witness in a variety of civil and criminal cases with her testimony instrumental in areas of theft, art, and antique furniture fraud, and damage and loss.
 Cases have involved values of over $2M.

 Our Research Library:

-Our research library includes auction data bases encompassing global auction values and markets.
+Our research library includes auction databases encompassing global auction values and markets.
 Additional references include 1,000s of new and out-of-print books, artist catalog raissones and auction catalogs, and specialized periodicals and expert references in the fields of fine and decorative arts.

 Our Professional Network:

 In addition, we work with an extensive network of additionally experienced specialty dealers, experts, foundations, and consultants who we are able to confer with for their expertise.

 Lectures and Community Service: